The fastest growing segment of fixed income

 Emerging market debt has gained significant prominence over the last two decades, in both economic and financial spheres.
 The share of emerging market bonds within the global bond market was around 10% in 2004, whereas now it accounts for almost one third of the global bond market.1 We submit that it is an asset class that cannot be ignored anymore.

 Within emerging market debt, emerging market hard currency corporate debt has gained even more traction.
-Far from a mature asset class but no longer the new kid on the block, it currently stands at 2.5 trillion USD2, and deserves attention when compared to peers such as US corporates and on its own right.
-It is the fastest growing fixed income segment over the past 20 years, and spans more than 60 emerging market countries and 700 issuers.3 It offers a multitude of potential benefits across the fixed income space including diversification for resilient income opportunities and the ability to express sectoral themes to complement sovereign macro views.
+Far from a mature asset class but no longer the new kid on the block, it currently stands at 2.5 trillion USD1, and deserves attention when compared to peers such as US corporates and on its own right.
+It is the fastest growing fixed income segment over the past 20 years, and spans more than 60 emerging market countries and 700 issuers.1 It offers a multitude of potential benefits across the fixed income space including diversification for resilient income opportunities and the ability to express sectoral themes to complement sovereign macro views.
 Furthermore, different sovereigns often have varying structural and cyclical drivers, offering further diversification.
 Finally, we see abundant alpha opportunities from bottom-up credit stories.

 Figure 1: Asset Class Growth

-Source: JP Morgan, June 2024.
+Source: JP Morgan, September 2024

 Attractive risk return profile